Understanding your vibrations

 - Cleaning kit to ensure solid mounting of the ReLog

-After discussing the situations and understanding your vibrations, it was decided that we should focus on vibrations on the beams that made up the bulk of the tram.
+After discussing the situations and interpreting your vibrations, it was decided that we should focus on vibrations on the beams that made up the bulk of the tram.
 The next step was to properly clean the beams where we intended to mount the ReLog to ensure that the quality of the measurements would be as good as possible.
 We choose magnets as we only wanted to look at fairly low vibrations (up to 200 Hz), and it made our job easier in terms of mounting the ReLog.

 Setting the sample rate and measuring